boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/create-new-custom-widget.md

 ### Configuring the custom widget for interaction in the sourcefile

- The custom widget can participate in filter interaction like built-in widgets.
-Use the following APIs to facilitate communication between the widgets.
+ The custom widget can take part in the filter interaction like built-in widgets.
+Use the following APIs to perform the communication between the widgets.

 #### Format